 Less popular and crowded than Versailles but no less stunning is the Château of Fontainebleau, former abode of French monarchs ranging from King Louis VII to Napoleon III.
 The luxurious interiors feature more than 1500 rooms, and include the Gallery of Francis I, a Renaissance masterpiece and showcase for Italian art.
 Explore the castle’s famous horseshoe-shaped staircase entrance, four museums, three ornate chapels, and breathtaking landscape gardens and fountains.
 After visiting the castle, take a walk through the lovely historical town and stroll through the scenic forest of Fontainebleau, the second largest in France.

 How to get there: From the Gare de Lyon in Paris, take the train for either Montargis Sens, Montereau or Laroche-Migennes.
 Get off at Fontainebleau-Avon station, then take the ‘Ligne 1’ bus destined for Les Lilas, and get off at the ‘Château’ stop.

 As the site of the D-Day landings, Normandy is a great place to explore for visitors passionate about WWII history.
 Start at the Pointe du Hoc, a steep cliff where American Rangers carried out a daring assault on D-Day, and which now houses a monument and a museum.
 Pay your respects at the American cemetery, which contains graves marked by stark white crosses.
 The Caen museum and memorial is also worth a visit, offering an overview of the Battle for Caen.
 History lovers are invited to join our Paris D-Day and Normandy Beaches Tour to learn about the Allied Invasion of Normandy with a World War II expert.

 How to get there: Take the train from Paris’ Gare St. Lazare to Caen, which takes an hour and 45 minutes, or to Bayeux, which is just over two hours away.
 Normandy, while about 125 miles from Paris, is still a feasible day trip.

 The fortified medieval town of Provins is a beautiful and well-preserved UNESCO World Heritage Site that dates to the 11th century.
 Walk around the ramparts and fortified gates.
 Visit the Tour César, which offers spectacular views of the town and surrounding countryside, and walk through the town’s winding underground tunnels below the cobbled streets.
 The historical Musée de Provins et du Provinois is worth a visit, as well as La Grange aux Dimes, a storage barn and marketplace where you can get a feel for the local culture.
 Visitors with an interest in horticulture will enjoy the enchanting Rose Garden of Provins, home to over 300 rose varieties.
 Provins roses are known for their medicinal remedies, and Louis XIV’s apothecary Pierre Pomet once called them “the most esteemed of any flowers in the whole world.”

 How to get there: From the Gare de l’Est in Paris, take the SNCF Transilien Line P to Provins.
 The train runs every hour.
-The trip takes about one and a half hours.

 Chartres, the capital of the Eure-et-Loir region, is one of the best day trips from Paris for lovers of history and gothic architecture.
 The town is home to the famous 12th century Notre Dame cathedral known for its signature blue stained glass, a labyrinth set in the stone floor and the Sancta Camisa, purported to be a piece of clothing worn by Mary at Jesus’ birth.
 After visiting the cathedral, visit the Musée des Beaux-Arts in the former Bishop’s Palace next door and stroll around the medieval city.

 How to get there: Take the direct train from Paris Montparnasse station to Chartres.
 Trains run every half hour.

 The Loire Valley is a must-see for lovers of castles and wine.
 The central Loire region is home to more than 500 castles, including the famous Château de Chambord, the Château de Chenonceau and the Château de Cheverny.
 A UNESCO World Heritage Site that is nicknamed the “Garden of France,” the region is crossed by the Loire River—the longest in France, and known for its fruit orchards, vineyards, and artichoke and asparagus fields.
 Join our Loire Valley Castles Tour to learn more about the region’s rich architectural heritage.